Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 So how is Power BI used in finance?
 What needs does it meet?
 And what are the benefits of implementing it?
 Discover how, and why, companies are adopting Power BI in three corporate case studies.

-Power BI for reporting digitalization
+Power BI for Reporting Digitalization

 More and more financial teams are making progress with digitalization, starting with the automation of their reports, which they are transforming from the traditional paper format (initially Word or PowerPoint) to an electronic format, connected to their internal databases.